The Blueair air purifier red light is a common issue, but it’s easy to fix.

 - NO COMPARISON: Genuine Blueair filters are specifically designed to enable optimal air…

-- ACCURATE LIFESPAN & REPLACEMENT TRACKING: Helps you get the most out of your filter &…
+- ACCURATE LIFESPAN and REPLACEMENT TRACKING: Helps you get the most out of your filter and…

 As a good rule of thumb, Blueair recommends replacing the filter after 6 months of continual use.
 That’s why many units will show the red light after six months of running the air purifier, indicating it’s time for a filter replacement.